Rhythm Rathi

 Reporter

 Rhythm Rathi is a reporter with CBC New Brunswick in Moncton.
 He was born and raised in India, and attended journalism school in Ontario.
-Send him your story tips at [email protected]
+Send your story tips to [email protected]

 Latest from Rhythm Rathi